prasu93/bigdata-flink-project/README.md

 - I would like to demonstrate on introduction of Flink <br>

 ## Abhiteja
-- I would like to demonstrate on Flink API concepts <br>
+- I would like to demonstrate on Flink Application - Factorial <br>

 ## Yugandhar
 - I would like to demonstrate on creating simple Flink application <br>